Skip to content

 Default: false

-If true, CAP will prefetch some message from the broker as buffered, then execute the subscriber method.
-After the execution is done, it will fetch the next batch for execution.
+If set to true, CAP will prefetch a batch of messages from the broker and buffer them, then execute the subscriber method.
+After execution completes, it fetches the next batch for processing.

 Precautions

-Setting it to true may cause some problems.
-When the subscription method executes too slowly and takes too long, it will cause the retry thread to pick up messages that have not yet been executed.
-The retry thread picks up messages from 4 minutes (FallbackWindowLookbackSeconds) ago by default , that is to say, if the message backlog of more than 4 minutes (FallbackWindowLookbackSeconds) on the consumer side will be picked up again and executed again
+Setting this to true may cause issues.
+If the subscriber method executes slowly and takes a long time, the retry thread may pick up messages that have not yet been executed.
+The retry thread picks up messages from 4 minutes ago (FallbackWindowLookbackSeconds) by default.
+If the consumer side has more than 4 minutes (FallbackWindowLookbackSeconds) of message backlog, those messages will be picked up again and executed again.

 SubscriberParallelExecuteThreadCount